WarrantyNowVoid/jekyll-wnv/_posts/2011-10-02-these-shorts-im-wearing-aa34c.md

 date: 2011-10-02 04:50:21 -0400
 author: pope
 title: "These Shorts I'm Wearing"
-tagline: "I wear shorts when it\'s hot out because it\'s fucking hot out.
+excerpt: "I wear shorts when it\'s hot out because it\'s fucking hot out.
 What are you, twelve?
 You\'re not my real dad, I don\'t have to explain my actions to you.
 Now read on and understand my long relationship with these shorts, and why we\'ve stayed together, even through years of adversity."
 category: Articles
 tags: ["review","pope's shorts","fashion","cwayne has a tiny penis","short pants","you can't have my shorts","shorts"]
 comments: true